Scrumpis/Eindica_Subtel_EPSPS_CNV/README.md

 #### *CNV Ideogram*

 #### Prior data wrangling:
 Illumina resequencing data of eight GR and eight GS Eindica individuals was aligned to their corresponding GR or GS genomes using [HiSat2](https://github.com/DaehwanKimLab/hisat2) (version 2.1.0).
 [CNVnator](https://github.com/abyzovlab/CNVnator) (version 0.4.1) was used with these alignments to assess copy number variation across the genomes in terms of read depth.
-The resulting CNV files for chromosome three, the native location of EPSPS, were visualized using `EindicaRIdeogram_v5.R`.
+The resulting CNV files for chromosome three, the native location of the _EPSPS_ locus, were visualized using `EindicaRIdeogram_v5.R`.

 #### Ideogram generation:
 [Eindica_EPSPS_CNV_Ideogram](https://github.com/Scrumpis/Eindica_Subtel_EPSPS_CNV/tree/main/Eindica_EPSPS_CNV_Ideogram) contains `EindicaRIdeogram_v5.R` to create the below CNV ideograms and the associated source files in `Eindica_EPSPS_CNV_Ideogram/data`.
 Note: The publication version of Fig. 3 combines these two figures into one and adds additional visuals using [Microsoft PowerPoint](https://www.microsoft.com/en-us/microsoft-365/powerpoint).